 HHSC AR MC 1470

 Operating hours, including Inspection hours: 8:00 am – 5:00 pm CST, excluding state holidays

 - Design the project.
-Refer to this webpage for Applicable Laws & Rules.
+Refer to Applicable Laws and Rules.

 - Feasibility Conference, which is optional but highly recommended.

-- Submit the application package.
+- Submit the application package through TULIP.
 Refer to the Application Package Instructions, ARU-21 (PDF).
-Download the application, Form 3242 (PDF) from this website.

 - Obtain the ARU's written Notice to Start of Construction.
 Construction shall NOT commence until ARU issues a written approval to begin construction.